Georgia Brown (English singer)

-Georgia Brown (21 October 1933 – 5 July 1992) was an English singer and actress.
+Georgia Brown (born Lilian Claire Klot; 21 October 1933 – 5 July 1992) was an English singer and actress.

 Early life

 Georgia Brown, born Lilian Claire Klot, was born and raised in the East End of London.
 The daughter of Mark and Annie (née Kirshenbaum) Klot, Brown grew up in a large, extended Jewish family of Russian descent.
 Her father worked in a textile factory and as a bookmaker.
 Brown attended the Central Foundation Grammar School.
 During the London Blitz, she was evacuated to the mining village of Six Bells, Abertillery, Monmouthshire, Wales.